 In 1984 Dutch goalkeeper Erik Jongbloed, son of Holland's World Cup keeper Jan Jongbloed, was tragically killed when he was struck by lightning during a four-tier game between Amsterdamsche Football Club Door Wilskracht Sterk (DWS) and VV Rood-Wit.
 The incident happened towards the end of the first half as Jongbloed, who normally left such activites to defender Rob Stenacker, went to take a goalkick as a thunderstorm raged overhead.
 He was buried in his kit during a service attended by Johan Cruyff and Rinus Michels.

 Sylvain Azougoui, who kept goal for AC Bongoville in Gabon, also lost his life in tragic circumstances on the football field.
-The keeper had just stopped a shot on goal when the opposition striker, Aboubacar Bakayoko of Centre Mberi Sportif, slipped on the wet grass and land on the Azougoui's head.
+The keeper had just stopped a shot on goal when the opposition striker, Aboubacar Bakayoko of Centre Mberi Sportif, slipped on the wet grass and landed on the Azougoui's head.
 The 30-year-old from Benin died on the way to hosptial.

 18-year-old Australian goalkeeper Stefan Petrovski died after lightning struck goalposts at the training ground of Malaysian club Melaka United in April, 2016.
 His team-mate Muhd Afiq Azuan was also injured in the freak accident but survived.